Customize method names

 Fern automatically handles choosing the appropriate casing for each SDK

-in TypeScript and PascalCase
+language: snake_case in python, camelCase in TypeScript and PascalCase in

 Go, etc. Because of this, you define the endpoint structure once and get